andrew-ge-wu/Site/CircuitWall/content/articles/kafka-multi-dc.md

 It can suffer a total loss of ONE data center and still available to read and write.

 ## Performance
-Same performance attribute as two data centers stretch cluster.
+Same performance attribute as two data centers stretched cluster.
 All requests have to add latency to sync replica to another data center.

 # Summary
 With one data center, Kafka can achieve consistency and availability on the local level.
-When comes to multi-datacenter setup you can prevent outage incidents that happen once every a few years.
+When comes to multi-datacenter setup you can prevent incidents that happen once every few years.

 Although data center failure is rare, it is important to feel safe and prepared for such situations.